CollaFuse: Collaborative Diffusion Models: Introduction

 \textbf{Our Approach:} In addressing the challenges posed by the data, computation, and privacy requirements of diffusion-based GenAI, we present our collaborative diffusion models in \cref{sec:approach}.
 We introduce the novel collaborative learning and inference approach \texttt{CollaFuse} tailored specifically for diffusion models.
 Drawing inspiration from the split learning framework, our approach divides the iterative denoising steps of diffusion models into two components.
 The computation of the initial denoising steps is carried out by a shared model on a server, with limited information disclosure due to the inherent noise in the training data and intermediate generated samples.
 Subsequently, the client's model then performs the remaining denoising steps, which are usually significantly fewer than the denoising steps on the server side. \texttt{CollaFuse} also allows for personalized image conditioning by incorporating attribute labels during the generation.
 Our empirical results demonstrate that our collaborative diffusion approach improves the image quality compared to a setting where each client trains its own local diffusion model.
 By sharing a server model that performs most of the computationally heavy denoising steps, the computational burdens for each client are comparably small.
 At the same time, clients can better approximate their individual data distribution, which enables them to generate better characteristic features.
+Beyond these performance improvements, we also conduct dedicated privacy analyses, including attribute inference~\citep{fredriskon2014attribute} and inversion attack~\citep{mi_confidence_fredriskon} experiments, to quantify information disclosure at different collaboration cut points.
+This allows us to empirically evaluate how collaborative diffusion can balance image fidelity with privacy protection.

-The proportion of denoising steps carried out on the server and client sides, respectively, is controlled by a single parameter called cut point.
+The proportion of denoising steps carried out on the server and client sides, respectively, is controlled by a single parameter called the cut point.
 The higher the cut point, the more steps are computed on the client side.
-Whereas our approach is in principle also applicable to other diffusion model architectures, we focus our experiments in \cref{sec:experiments} on the common Denoising Diffusion Probabilistic Models (DDPM)~\cite{Ho2020}.
+Whereas our approach is in principle also applicable to other diffusion model architectures, we focus our experiments in \cref{sec:experiments} on the common Denoising Diffusion Probabilistic Models (DDPM)~\citep{Ho2020} and Latent Diffusion Models (LDMs)~\citep{Rombach_2022_CVPR}.
 In summary, we make the following contributions: